beelzebielsk/turbo-fiesta/README.md

   equal.
 One program listens for an incoming connection and the other program connects.
 There are no ways for more people to join: just two programs talk to each other.
+- I have a server-type program that "hosts" a chat.
+It takes connectiosn from clients, and it receives a message from a client and distrubutes them to all clients (including the sending client... for now).

 TODO
 ====